 Broccoli Cheese Soup

-- 2 pounds broccoli florets fresh or previously frozen and thawed
+- 2 lbs broccoli florets fresh or previously frozen and thawed

 - 1 large carrot grated